Join Us

 “Introduction to Machine Learning For Engineering Research” (ML4ER) is a semester long course taught in the Spring and Fall semesters to serve as an introduction for anyone interested in participating in research related to informatics for engineering, but are currently lacking some of the technical skills and background to jump directly into participation on a research project.

-We’ll be starting up with Weekly meetings for the course the week of February 6th.
+We’ll be starting up with Weekly meetings for the course the week of Sept.
+18th.
 Please email Ben Afflerbach (bafflerbach@wisc.edu) or message on Slack to join!

 For more information see the course page here

-Research Projects for the Spring 2023 Semester
+Research Projects for the Fall 2023 Semester

 Research Projects for the Spring semester are kicking off now!
 For a list of active projects and to see which are still recruiting take a look at the projects page!

 If you’re interested in participating you can either reach out the listed project mentor or Ben Afflerbach (bafflerbach@wisc.edu) for more information and to get included.
+Please also submit the Application Form so that we can keep track of students.

-Informatics Technical Help-Desk and Tutorial Series
+Informatics Technical Help-Desk

 The informatics help-desk is a NSF supported service to help solve technical issues and streamline research in materials and chemistry informatics.
 We have experts in data science application to materials and chemistry informatics who would love to help answer any questions you have.
 No question is too basic and we will do our best with really hard questions.
 We are open to everyone!